top of page

-We are a congregation that largely sings historic hymns and psalms.
-Our song list includes only a handful of contemporary hymns.
-Occasionally I’m asked, “Why don’t we sing more contemporary songs?”
-That’s a fair question.
-My answer is that we are indifferent about the era in which a song was written.
-Our interest is in singing songs that join quality lyrics with quality music.
+In our worship services we sing mostly historic hymns and psalms with only a smattering of contemporary hymns.
+When people ask, "Why don’t we sing more contemporary songs?"
+I answer is that we are indifferent about the era in which a song was written.
+We seek to sing songs that exhibit the following traits.

-Lyrics that are scriptural – Martin Luther said, "Give me the hymns of the church and you can teach whatever you want."
-Luther understood the tremendous influence that music has in shaping our views of God and of the Christian life.
-For this reason we seek to sing “psalms and hymns and spiritual songs” so packed with biblical truth that they enable "the word of Christ [to] dwell in you richly” (Colossians 3:16).
-These are songs that fuse lyrics and music with an artfulness capable of depositing God’s Word into the inner recesses of our hearts.
-Once deposited, these songs will minister to us at times when we’re paralyzed with fear, standing over the grave of a loved one, or suffering a dark night of the soul.
+Lyrics that are scripturalMartin Luther said, "Give me the hymns of the church and you can teach whatever you want."
+Luther understood music’s power to shape our views of God and the Christian life.
+For this reason, we seek to sing "psalms and hymns and spiritual songs" so packed with biblical truth that they enable "the word of Christ [to] dwell in you richly" (Colossians 3:16).
+Once these songs are planted in our hearts, we can recall them when we’re paralyzed with fear, standing over the grave of a loved one, or suffering a dark night of the soul.

-Lyrics that are God-centered – We seek to sing songs that worship God for his character and works rather than sentimental songs that focus on individual Christian experience (e.g. “In the Garden,” “He Touched Me”).
+Lyrics that are God-centeredWe seek to sing songs that worship God for his character and works rather than sentimental songs that focus on individual Christian experience (e.g. “In the Garden,” “He Touched Me”).
 This is one of the reasons we sing more hymns than contemporary songs.
 In a survey of contemporary worship music, historian David Wells found that 59% of the songs offer no doctrinal grounding or explanation for the praise.
-Bill Gaither's "Let's Just Praise the Lord" is a good example: "Let's just praise the Lord!
+Bill Gaither's "Let's Just Praise the Lord"; is a good example: "Let's just praise the Lord!
 Praise the Lord!
 Let's just lift our hearts to heaven and praise the Lord; Let's just praise the Lord, Praise the Lord, Let's just lift our hearts to heaven and praise the Lord!"
-We don’t sing this song in our worship services because it repetitively [1] calls us to praise God without providing a reason for doing so.
+This song repetitively[1] calls us to praise God without providing a reason for doing so.
 How different from the seventeenth century hymn, "Praise to the Lord the Almighty, the King of creation."
+Additionally, while many contemporary Christian songs speak of God's nearness and tenderness, they fail to acknowledge His transcendence.

-Lyrics that are literarily apt – A simple test of the quality of a song’s lyrics is to read the lyrics apart from music.
-Good poetry stirs the heart in its own right.
+Lyrics that are literarily aptA simple test of the quality of a song's lyrics is to read the lyrics apart from music.
+Good poetry stirs the heart in unassisted by music.
 It is compact; it employs just the right words; it progresses; it has pleasing sound patterns, and so on.
-Without humming the tunes, read the lyrics of William Cowper’s, “God Moves in a Mysterious Way” (1774) and the lyrics of Paul Baloche’s widely popular “Open the Eyes of My Heart” (2000).
+Without humming the tunes, read the lyrics of William Cowper's, "God Moves in a Mysterious Way" (1774) and the lyrics of Paul Baloche’s widely popular "Open the Eyes of My Heart" (2000).
 The poetry of the first song is poignant; that of the second is vacuous.

 God moves in a mysterious way